 This is by no means an exhaustive compilation of the ingredients you may encounter in the bread aisle.
 The Vegetarian Resource Group offers an extensive ingredient dictionary, and there are many smartphone apps for looking up ingredients.

 Thankfully, there are many vegan breads sold at health food stores, and some even in grocery stores (such as Alvarado St Bakery’s vegan products – note: some flavors contain honey).
 Some farmers’ markets also have good-quality vegan breads for sale.
 (Just make sure you get a full ingredients list before buying.)
 Many brands of tortillas and pita are also vegan.
-For those who are lucky enough to have access to them, One Degree Organic Foods has delicious-looking vegan breads made with veganically-grown ingredients!
+For those who are lucky enough to have access to them, One Degree Organic Foods has delicious-looking vegan breads.
+(Their cereals, however, now unfortunately contain honey.)

 Other companies that have vegan bread lines: